Anders Lee scores twice, Islanders beat Sharks 4-1 - WHIZ News

-Defenseman Devon Toews also scored to help the Islanders move within a point of idle Philadelphia for third place in the tightly contested Metropolitan Division.
+Defenseman Devon Toews and Josh Bailey also scored to help the Islanders move within one point of idle Philadelphia for third place in the tightly contested Metropolitan Division.
 The reeling Sharks lost their fourth straight.

+“You’re only as good as your top players and they are coming through for us,” Islanders coach Barry Trotz said.

-Varlamov also played Friday night when the Islanders downed the Detroit Red Wings to snap a four-game losing streak.
-Varlamov is 19-12-4 this season, his first with the Islanders.
+Varlamov also played Friday when the Islanders downed the Detroit Red Wings to snap a four-game losing streak.
+With the win, Varlamov improved to 19-12-4 this season, his first with the Islanders.

-San Jose’s Dylan Gambrell tied it his fifth goal of the campaign at 10:36 of the opening period.
+San Jose’s Dylan Gambrell tied it with this fifth goal of the campaign at 10:36 of the opening period.
 Radim Simek and Timo Meier had assists.

 Lee scored again at 1:10 of the second period, his 19th goal this season.
 Toews and Barzal assisted.
 Barzal leads the Islanders with 52 points and needs one point to reach 200 in his career.

 It was the first two-goal game this season for the 29-year-old Lee, who scored 28 goals last season and netted 40 goals in 2017-18.
-Lee replaced John Tavares as captain before last season, then signed a seven-year, $49 million contract last July.
+Lee replaced John Tavares as captain before last season, then signed a new seven-year, $49 million contract last July.
+Lee is second on the team in goals behind Brock Nelson who has 22.

+“Any time you are the team scoring early, there’s just a little bit of juice, a little bit of freedom,” Lee said.
+“You feel good, you find your legs pretty quick.”

 Toews scored to make it 3-1 at 17:38 of the middle period, his sixth goal this season.
-Brock Nelson assisted.
-Josh Bailey added an empty-net goal.
+Nelson assisted.

-The Islanders ended their losing streak with a 4-1 win over Detroit after the team retired former star John Tonelli’s No. 27 and used the pregame energy to secure a much-needed win.
-They had scored only two goals in losing four straight road contests against Nashville, Vegas, Arizona and Colorado.

 The struggling Sharks were coming off 3-2 loss to Rangers on Saturday and had also lost 2-1 to the New Jersey Devils in Newark last Thursday.
 San Jose continues its east coast journey at Philadelphia on Tuesday, a day after the league’s trade deadline.
 The Sharks (26-32-4) have only missed the playoffs once since 2003.
 That was in 2014-15.